 Its instructional team is made up of excellent instructors from all over the world who work together as a team to provide students with a world-class learning experience.
 10th Planet Jiu-Jitsu Academy is committed to providing its students with a world-class learning experience.

 10th Planet Jiu-Jitsu is a martial arts academy with locations all over the world.
-As a result, it will be more difficult to include all of the instructors because there are dozens of them scattered over the world.
+As a result, it will be more challenging to include all of the instructors because there are dozens of them scattered worldwide.

 A list of some of the more well-known instructors who give classes at 10th Planet gyms may be found below.

 The Martinez brothers are the owners and operators of the 10th Planet Freaks location in San Diego.
 They are widely regarded as two of the world’s best no-gi grapplers, and they regularly compete in professional grappling shows.